 CAN I USE DRAWINGS THAT I FIND ONLINE?

-No, all illustrations must be original, as stated in the Guidelines and agreed at the mandatory waiver.
+No. All illustrations must be original, as stated in the Guidelines.
+You must agree to this when signing the mandatory waiver.

-CAN I DRAW BY HAND THE ILLUSTRATIONS OF MY BOOK?
+CAN THE ILLUSTRATIONS OF MY BOOK BE DRAWN BY HAND?

-Your illustrations can be draw digitally or by hand.
+Your illustrations can be drawn digitally or by hand.
 The only requirement is that they are original and can deliver the message of your authentic story.
 Be creative!

 SHOULD EVERY PAGE HAVE AN ILLUSTRATION?

-Entries should include a complete story with full colour illustrations, and include text and art on each page, but it is up to the student/s choice to integrate them.
+Entries should include a complete story with full colour illustrations, and include text and art on each page, but it is the student’s choice as to how they integrate them.

 HOW MANY PAGES SHOULD MY BOOK HAVE?